smearle/gym-rct/readme.md

+# gym-rct

+An effort to wrap the OpenRCT2 source code in SWIG/Cython, and build an AI learning environment around it.
+W.I.P.

 # OpenRCT2
 An open-source re-implementation of RollerCoaster Tycoon 2.
 A construction and management simulation video game that simulates amusement park management.